What Do Baby Blue Jays Eat?

 Do Blue Jays Like Acorns?

 Acorns are a favorite food of blue jays, although they’re a bit too big for the babies to eat.
-That’s fine, since by the time acorns are available the babies will have left the nest and grown to adult size.
-Acorns are a favorite for blue jays, and each fall adult birds will hide somewhere between 3,000 and 5,000 acorns in the ground, saving them for the winter months.
+That’s fine, since by the time acorns are available in the fall the babies will have left the nest and grown to adult size.
+Acorns are a favorite for blue jays, and many adult birds will cache hundreds of them to save for the winter by storing them in tree cavities or burying them in the ground.

 In fact, blue jays are credited with spreading oak forests across the U.S. While they remember where they put most of those acorns, they always forget some of them, which means that each blue jay ends up planting a bunch of oak trees every fall.